karlseguin/websocket.zig/readme.md

 # A zig websocket server.
 The master branch targets the latest stable of Zig (0.15.1).
 The dev branch targets the latest version of Zig.
 If you're looking for an older version, look for an zig-X.YZ branches.

+## Zig Version
+This is for Zig 0.16.0.
+Use the [zig-0.15.2](https://github.com/karlseguin/websocket.zig/tree/zig-0.15) branch for Zig 0.15 or the [dev](https://github.com/karlseguin/websocket.zig/tree/dev) which may or may not be up to date with zig dev.

+This ZIG 0.16 version is not well tested.
+Like Zig 0.16 itself, consider this experimental!

 Skip to the [client section](#client).

 If you're upgrading from a previous version, check out the [Server Migration](https://github.com/karlseguin/websocket.zig/wiki/Server-Migration) and [Client Migration](https://github.com/karlseguin/websocket.zig/wiki/Client-Migration) wikis.